wpj-cz/LLPhant/CONTRIBUTING.md

 You also need to have a postgresql database running with the same parameters as in the `docker-compose.yaml` file from `devx` folder.

-Then run this sql query to create the table for the tests:
+Then run this sql query to create the table for the tests.

+This is the script for PostgreSQL:

 ```postgresql
 CREATE EXTENSION vector;